JimberSoftware/docs/devices/userdevices/userdevices.md

 - A user device online will appear at the top of the list in the overview with a green dot.
 - A user device offline will appear in the overview with a red dot.
-- A user device that does not support secure mode will appear in the overview with a green rectangle.
 - A user device that requires an update will appear in the overview with a yellow warning triangle.
+- A green rectangle in the overview is a mobile user device.

 ![overview userdevices.png](overviewuserdevices.png ':size=800')